 Manage your benefits

 Finally, you’ll want to get mobile.
-Bookmark and access your my Social Security account according to your schedule from a computer or mobile device.
-Remember, there’s no need to visit a field office, when you can go online and take care of most of your Social Security-related business.
+Download the app, or bookmark and access your my Social Security account from a computer.
+Remember, there’s no need to visit a field office when you can go online and take care of most of your Social Security-related business.